 “How much longer will we be here?” the woman asks.

-“We need to ask our friends,” Christophe says mysteriously, leaving the room.
+“We need to ask our friends,” Christopher says mysteriously, leaving the room.
 Caines and Marion follow him out.

 “Did you discuss everything so quickly?”
 Shane asks, surprised.